 The server/virtual desktop components of the Nuance virtual extensions are integrated in Dragon Medical One.
-The Nuance virtual extensions are designed to be backward compatible from Dragon Medical One to the client end point.
+The Nuance virtual extensions are designed to be backward compatible from Dragon Medical One to the client eLux RP 4.4.0 end point.
 This means that you can run newer versions of Dragon Medical One in your virtual environment and they will work with older versions of the corresponding client end point extension with the following restrictions: